unjs/unctx/README.md

 ## What is it?

-[Vue.js](https://vuejs.org) introduced an amazing pattern called [Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) that allows organizing complex logic by spliting it into reusable functions and grouping in logical order. `unctx` allows easily implementing composition api pattern in your javascript libraries without hassle.
+[Vue.js](https://vuejs.org) introduced an amazing pattern called [Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) that allows organizing complex logic by splitting it into reusable functions and grouping in logical order. `unctx` allows easily implementing composition api pattern in your javascript libraries without hassle.

 ## Integration